E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 resolution study involves both a forward step and an initial condition step for each resolution in order to generate unique meshes for each step.
 You may refer to {ref}`dev-ocean-global-convergence-cosine-bell` for these details.
-Instead, we will explore the `rpe_test` for the `baroclinic_channel` test group, which only requires unique forward runs for different viscosity values.
+Instead, we will explore the `rpe` for the `baroclinic_channel` test group, which only requires unique forward runs for different viscosity values.

-The `rpe_test` has been used to show that MPAS-Ocean has lower spurious dissipation of reference potential energy (RPE) than POP, MOM and MITgcm models ([Petersen et al. 2015](https://doi.org/10.1016/j.ocemod.2014.12.004)).
+The `rpe` has been used to show that MPAS-Ocean has lower spurious dissipation of reference potential energy (RPE) than POP, MOM and MITgcm models ([Petersen et al. 2015](https://doi.org/10.1016/j.ocemod.2014.12.004)).

-We want to define the `rpe_test` at 3 "standard" resolutions that have been used in previous testing: 1, 4 or 10 km.
+We want to define the `rpe` at 3 "standard" resolutions that have been used in previous testing: 1, 4 or 10 km.
 The test case consists of an `init` step exactly like the `default` test case, 5 variants of the `forward` step with different values of the viscosity (a parameter study), and an `analysis` step that is unique to this test case (and thus not part of the "framework" for the test group over all like the `init` and `forward` steps).
 Each `forward` step runs for much longer than in the `default` test case (20 days, rather than 3 time steps).
-This means that `rpe_test` isn't appropriate for regression testing, since it is too time consuming to run.
+This means that `rpe` isn't appropriate for regression testing, since it is too time consuming to run.
 Likewise, the higher resolutions (1 and 4 km) are fairly resource heavy, and therefore not as well suit to quick testing.
 But this test case was the